 There are millions of energy prepayment meters in Britain.
 They’re supposed to liberate customers from financial worry.
 They do the exact opposite.

-We learn that over three million households with prepayment meters were cut off at least once last year.
-Meanwhile, the number of people being switched to prepayment because they’ve run up arrears is surging.
+There are millions of energy prepayment meters in Britain.
+Over three million households with prepayment meters were cut off at least once last year.
+18% of prepayment customers were cut off for two days or more.
+Meanwhile, the number of people being forced to switch to prepayment because they’ve run up arrears is surging—660,000 households last year (update: we just learnt that one of the biggest suppliers, British Gas, permits bailiffs to break into people’s homes to install prepayment meters).
 Parts of the media have bought into the energy industry’s story that prepayment meters are in some way benign, that they protect poor customers from getting into trouble.
-This morning, a BBC journalist on Today said:
+Nick Robinson, BBC journalist, said:

 The introduction of prepayment meters was meant to ensure that vulnerable people could not have their gas or electricty cut off.
 Paying in advance would mean, it was said, they couldn’t get themselves into financial difficulties.Today, BBC Radio 4, 12 January 2023